 It was announced today that several senators came together and made a plea to federal agencies to “crack down” on business credit cards being issued to individuals.
 Leading the partisan effort are Senators Charles Schumer (D-NY), Jack Reed (D-RI), Bill Nelson (D-FL) and Robert Mendez (D-NJ).

 The Federal Reserve is the governing body and if these senators have their way, credit card companies will soon be required to include certain guidelines whenever an application is made for one of their business cards.
 Specifically, these guidelines will spell out what these credit cards are intended for and that they are not to be used by families or individuals.
 They say the business credit cards don’t offer the same coverage, in terms of what the 2009 CARD Act, spells out, and therefore, these consumers won’t have the same umbrella of protection.

 No Evidence of Sidestepping

 Some banks and credit card carriers have already taken their own steps in protecting consumers.
-While Bank of America and Capital One don’t say individuals can’t apply for their business cards, they do have disclosures included in its business credit card offers that those who use these credit cards won’t have those same protections as the traditional cards designed for the everyday consumer.
+While Bank of America and Bank One don’t say individuals can’t apply for their business cards, they do have disclosures included in its business credit card offers that those who use these credit cards won’t have those same protections as the traditional cards designed for the everyday consumer.

 The letter issued in mid-June by the senators say they are “concerned” about marketing efforts and want to be sure Americans who are using these credit cards are aware of the risks that jeopardize their credit histories.